-To investigate this possibility, we begin by analyzing the attention weight distributions over audio-visual inputs using 100 samples from the AVHBench dataset~\cite{sung2024avhbench}.
-Our analysis focuses on the final decoder layer of VideoLLaMA2~\cite{cheng2024videollama}, examining the attention weights of the last token to quantify the relative attention allocated to each modality.
-As shown in~\Fref{fig:attn_analysis}, the vanilla decoding setup—representing the model’s default inference behavior—exhibits a clear bias toward video inputs, with attention disproportionately concentrated on visual features over audio.
-This observation aligns with findings from recent studies~\cite{guan2024hallusionbench, leng2024curse, nishimura2024audio, wang2024mitigating}, which report that LLM-based decoders in multimodal settings often exhibit modality bias.
-These studies highlight that such imbalances can lead to hallucinations or flawed reasoning, emphasizing the need to mitigate modality bias for more robust and balanced multimodal understanding.
+To investigate this possibility, we begin by analyzing the attention weight distributions over audio-visual inputs using 100 samples from the AVHBench dataset~\citep{sung2024avhbench}.
+Our analysis examines the final decoder layer of VideoLLaMA2~\citep{cheng2024videollama}, focusing on the attention weights of the last token.
+Since the token is critical for predicting the next token, we use it to quantify the relative attention allocated to each modality.
+As shown in~\Fref{fig:attn_analysis}, the vanilla decoding setup, which reflects the default inference behavior of the model, exhibits a clear bias toward video inputs, with attention disproportionately concentrated on visual features over audio.
+This observation aligns with findings from recent studies~\citep{guan2024hallusionbench, leng2024curse, nishimura2024audio, wang2024mitigating}, which report that MLLM decoders often exhibit modality bias.
+These studies highlight that such imbalances can lead to hallucinations or flawed reasoning, emphasizing the need to mitigate modality bias for more balanced multimodal understanding.